Valparaíso

-Valparaíso (/ˌvælpəˈreɪsoʊ/ val-pə-RAY-soh /ˌvælpəˈreɪzoʊ/ or /ˌvælpəˈraɪsoʊ/; /es/) is a major city, commune, seaport, and naval base facility in the Valparaíso Region of Chile.
+Valparaíso (Note: English: /ˌvælpəˈreɪsoʊ/ VAL-pə-RAY-soh, /ˌvælpəˈreɪzoʊ/ VAL-pə-RAY-zoh, /ˌvælpəˈraɪsoʊ/ VAL-pə-RY-soh or /ˌvælpəˈraɪzoʊ/ VAL-pə-RY-zoh, /es/.
+Literally .) is a major city, commune, seaport, and naval base facility in the Valparaíso Region of Chile.
 Valparaíso was originally named after Valparaíso de Arriba, in Castile-La Mancha, Spain.
+With a population of 284,938, it is the 10th-largest commune in Chile.

 Greater Valparaíso is the second-most populous metro area in the country.
 Valparaiso is the second-largest city in the metro area (behind Viña del Mar).
 It is located about 120 km northwest of Santiago, by road, and is one of the Pacific Ocean's most important seaports.
 Valparaíso is the capital of Chile's second most-populated administrative region and has been the Chilean Navy headquarters since 1817, as well as being the seat of the National Congress of Chile since 1990.

 Valparaíso played an important geopolitical role in the second half of the 19th century when it served as a major stopover for ships traveling between the Atlantic and Pacific oceans via the Straits of Magellan.
 The area experienced rapid growth during its golden age as a magnet for European immigrants, when the city was known by international sailors as "Little San Francisco" and "jewel of the Pacific".
 Notable developments during this bustling period include Latin America's oldest stock exchange, the continent's first volunteer fire department, Chile's first public library, and the oldest Spanish language newspaper in continuous publication in the world, El Mercurio de Valparaíso.
 In 2003, the historic quarter of Valparaíso was declared a UNESCO World Heritage Site.